A Combinatorial Approach to Neural Emergent Communication: Symbolic Complexity for Classification

-\paragraph{\boldsymbol{${min}(|M|)$} Controlled Sampling for Lewis Signaling Game} To approach our hypothesis on increasing minimum number of symbols for the data itself leading to emerge longer effective language.
-We implemented the ${min}(|M|)$ Controlled Sampling algorithm as below:
+\paragraph{\boldsymbol{${\min}(|M|)$} Controlled Sampling for Lewis Signaling Game} To approach our hypothesis on increasing symbolic complexity for the training data itself leading to emerge longer effective language.
+We implemented the ${\min}(|M|)$ Controlled Sampling algorithm as below:

-By applying the controlled sampling algorithm to our synthetically generated data, we are able to generate data with different ${min}(|M|)$.
+By applying the controlled sampling algorithm to our synthetically generated data, we are able to generate data with different ${\min}(|M|)$.
 In this paper, we use $N_g = 10000$ (8000 used for training and 2000 used for evaluating), $N_d = 63$ (sample 64 images each time).
-By Eqn.\ref{eqn:1} and Eqn.\ref{eqn:2}, we find theoretically and also empirically that the ${min}(|M|)$ data is a highly narrow distribution which the majority of data are on two different ${min}(|M|)$s for a certain configuration of $|A|$ and $|S|$.
+By Eqn.\ref{eqn:1} and Eqn.\ref{eqn:2}, we find theoretically and also empirically that the ${\min}(|M|)$ data is a highly narrow distribution which the majority of data are on two different ${\min}(|M|)$s for a certain configuration of $|A|$ and $|S|$.
 Therefore, in order to collect 10000 datapoints within a reasonable time.
-We only have two sets of data with ${min}(|M|) = 2,3$.
+We only have two sets of data with ${\min}(|M|) = 2,3$.